 However, if you take away the constructs of sense and assume that we can only appreciate the world with the senses that we have, but that the world is not necessarily defined only by those senses, then you could believe that its possible for us to encompass more than what we can physically see.

 For example, there is no space between us and the closest object to us – there is no vacuum in between those two things, but rather a continuous series of atoms and matter.
-So there is never a gap, the entire world is one and could, in theory, be one single thing.
+So there is never a gap, the entire world is one and could, in theory, be one single thing, one single being.

 Just because you can’t feel, see or touch an organ inside of your body, it does not mean that it is not part of you, so by the same metric, just because you can’t see, feel or touch a tree, for example, does it necessarily mean that tree is not part of you, or connected to you in some way and perhaps even that the tree is conscious.